numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    in one graph.

-We can also naturally aggregate over all functions of the benchmark and hence obtain one single ECDF per algorithm per dimension.
+Finally, we also naturally aggregate over all functions of the benchmark and hence obtain one single ECDF per algorithm per dimension.
 In Figure :ref:`fig:ecdfall`, the ECDF of different algorithms are displayed in a single plot.